Walkman S Series: S710/S610/S510

 Future small sized and/or sporty players would only be released under the B Series or W Series.
 The S Series was changed into a new mid-level video-enabled range starting with the S710/S610/S510 in August 2007.
 These were released to complement the new A810 series flagship.
 The S610 has different styling and was marketed $20 cheaper than the A810 released at the same time.
-These players had a 320 x 240 pixel QVGA LCD display.
+These players had a 320 x 240 pixel QVGA LCD.
 Just as the A810, the S710/S610 was the joint first to remove ATRAC support and not require SonicStage, apart from domestic Japanese models.

 S730/S630

 The NWZ-S730 and S630 series was introduced in August 2008 focusing on slimline designs, and for the first time introducing Sony's SensMe technology to a Walkman digital audio player, which analyzes and lets the user play music based on moods.
 They were noted as the thinnest ever Walkmans at the time, 7.5 mm thick.
 The main difference between the series are that the S730 adds noise canceling which the S630 lacks.
 Starting with this generation, all S Series players would have the so-called "Mickey Mouse" look, because of the specific positioning of the main buttons.